danielnatai/Git-Rep_Exercise/README.txt

 Is the inside network that can facilitate communication within campus.
 In order this network to be able to communicate to outside world we need to connect it to ISP (Internet Service Provider)

+Public_Network(Wide area)

+Is the outside network which we are connected to through ISP. this network facilitate internet service to our inside network.

+A VLAN

+is a sub internal network which is separated to another for different reasons. can be security or easy management.
+VLAN stands for Virtual Local Area Network.